Where can I get help and advice when making a complaint?

 • give individuals an opportunity to speak confidentially to someone who is independent of the NHS

-• take time to listen to the individuals experience
+• take time to listen to their experience

-• talk with the individual about what support they need to make their complaint
+• talk with them about what support they need to make their complaint

 • give them information about the different ways that they can raise their concerns